phytonics/stellar/docs/stellar/random-shit.md

 Eventually, the center of the star becomes hot and dense enough for **nuclear fusion to start**. *The start stops collapsing once the radiation reaches the surface and halt the collapse*
 >A star’s life is all about a battle between the radiation pressure from within and gravitational collapse of the star itself -> **hydrostatic equilibirum???**

+*Why does the T-Tauri star become less luminous??*

+Formation of stars

+**T-Tauri Star** follows the Hayashi track -> becomes less luminous and same temperature -> Nuclear fusion then starts and the star slowly collapses and reach hydrostatic equilibrium -> becomes hotter but stays at the same luminosity

+Hayashi track is more dominant for less massive stars

+while the massive stars almost immediately enters the Henyey track as they start nuclear fusion earlier due to their larger size

 Resources:
 [Hayashi and Henyey Tracks](https://www.youtube.com/watch?v=1YgDVrH8bXs&ab_channel=AnoushKazarians)